Jenkins-Serrin type results for the Jang equation: Extensions of the classical Jenkins--Serrin theory

 A further important contribution to the theory is due to U. Massari \cite{Massari:1977}, who has extended the Jenkins--Serrin theory to arbitrary dimensions and variable (Lipschitz) mean curvature in the case when $\partial_0 \Omega \neq \emptyset$.
 His techniques are different from J. Spruck's.
 In particular, no flapping of the boundary is required.
 In the special case where the mean curvature is constant, the necessary and sufficient conditions he provides for the existence of a solution are not obviously the same as those given in \cite{Spruck:1972}.
 We note that condition $(3.3)$ in \cite{Massari:1977} stands in, morally and technically, for the requirement (\ref{eqn:subsolution}) above that a sub solution of the prescribed mean curvature equation exists on the domain.
 In the book of E. Giusti \cite[Chapter 16]{Giusti:1984}, an extension of the technique of U. Massari to the ``slightly more complex" case where $\partial_0\Omega = \emptyset$ is presented in the minimal surface case. \\

 More recently, the Jenkins--Serrin theory for minimal graphs has been extended to $\mathbb{H}^2 \times \R$ in \cite{Nelli-Rosenberg:2002} and to $M \times \R$ in \cite{Pinheiro:2009, Mazet-Rodriguez-Rosenberg:2011} (where $(M, g)$ is a general complete Riemannian surface).
-The Jenkins--Serrin--Spruck theory for constant mean curvature graphs has been developed for $\mathbb{H}^2 \times \mathbb{R}$ and $\mathbb{S}^2 \times \mathbb{R}$ in \cite{Hauswirth-Rosenberg-Spruck:2009}.
+The Jenkins--Serrin--Spruck theory for constant mean curvature graphs has been developed for $\mathbb{H}^2 \times \mathbb{R}$ and $\mathbb{S}^2 \times \mathbb{R}$ in \cite{Hauswirth-Rosenberg-Spruck:2009} and in $\mathbb{M}^2 \times \R$ where $\mathbb{M}^2$ is a Hadamard surface by A. Folha and H. Rosenberg \cite{Folha-Rosenberg:2012}.
 A further important recent development are the results of P. Collin and H. Rosenberg \cite{Collin-Rosenberg:2010} and A. Folha and S. Melo \cite{Folha-Melo:2011} who give necessary and sufficient conditions for the existence of Scherk-type minimal and constant mean curvature graphs on ideal polygons (with infinite area) in hyperbolic space. \\

-As an example of a particularly interesting application of the construction of Scherk-type graphs on Riemannian surfaces, we mention the surprising construction of harmonic diffeomorphisms between the complex plane and the hyperbolic space by P. Collin and H. Rosenberg \cite{Collin-Rosenberg:2010}. \\
+As an example of a particularly interesting application of Scherk-type graphs on Riemannian surfaces we mention the surprising construction of harmonic diffeomorphisms between the complex plane and the hyperbolic space by P. Collin and H. Rosenberg \cite{Collin-Rosenberg:2010}. \\

 In this section, we prove an extension of the Jenkins--Serrin--Spruck theory for domains $\Omega \subset M$ with $\partial_0 \Omega = \emptyset$ in Riemannian surfaces $(M, g)$ and for general $H_0 \in [0, \infty)$.
-When $H_0 = 0$, our result is marginally different from the corresponding result in \cite{Pinheiro:2009} because we consider the possibility of closed geodesics in the blow up/blow down analysis (in Step $4$ below).
-In the case where $H_0 >0$, neither do we hypothesize the existence of a sub solution on $\Omega$, nor do we make any additional assumptions regarding the existence of an auxiliary domain as in \cite{Spruck:1972, Hauswirth-Rosenberg-Spruck:2009}. \\
+When $H_0 = 0$, our result is marginally different from the corresponding result in \cite{Pinheiro:2009} in that we consider the possibility of closed geodesics in the blow up/blow down analysis (in Step $5$ below).
+In the case where $H_0 >0$, we neither hypothesize the existence of a sub solution on $\Omega$, nor do we make any additional assumptions regarding the existence of an auxiliary domain as in \cite{Spruck:1972, Hauswirth-Rosenberg-Spruck:2009}. \\